API Reference

 DecisionFocusedLearningBenchmarks.Utils.generate_datasetMethod

 Generate a Vector of DataSample of length dataset_size for given benchmark.
-Content of the dataset can be visualized using plot_data, when it applies.
+Content of the dataset can be visualized using plot_solution, when it applies.

-By default, it uses generate_sample to create each sample in the dataset, and passes any keyword arguments to it.
-If target_policy is provided, it is applied to each sample after generate_sample returns.
+By default, it uses generate_sample to create each sample in the dataset, and passes any keyword arguments to it. target_policy is applied if provided, it is called on each sample after generate_sample returns.

 source